levylabpitt/graph_utilities/README.md

 - Offset XY graph.vi

 ### /API/
+Basically Macros.
+For example:

-Higher-Level VIs.
-For example: convert an Intensity Graph into a family of plots on an XY Graph.
+- Convert an XY Graph into a an Intensity Graph.
 And vice versa.
-Also easily take Linecuts with width on an Intensity Graph.
+- Also easily take vertical and horzontal linecuts (with width!) of an Intensity Graph.

 ![subVIs-4-API](images/subVIs-4-API.png)